cynmmarin/MechaCar_Statistical_Analysis/README.md

 ## T-Test on Suspension Coils

-When we write an RScript using the t.test() function to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch, we make the following findings.
+When we write an RScript using the t.test() function to determine if the spring rate across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch, we see that the sample mean is 1498.78.
+The sample mean is not statistically different from the population mean.

 One Sample t-test